 Reading on screens has altered the way people consume written content.
 As mentioned above, shoppers’ attention is a scarce resource, and you need to make the most of the time you have with a potential customer — especially because people only read 16% of the content on any given web page.

-Here are some formatting tricks to grab — and keep — shoppers’ attention:
+Here are some formatting tricks to grab — and keep — shoppers’ attention for better conversion rates:

 - Create scannable lists (like this one!) with bullet points